 Heir.io has a full suite of crypto-geared estate planning services.
 Unlike legacy systems, Heir’s services are widely available worldwide, regardless of your income or region.
 By using smart contracts and blockchain tech, they offer a new way to preserve assets, while ensuring that wishes are automatically fulfilled.

-Hopefully, you’ve found these projects to be a breath of fresh air.
+Hopefully, you’ve found this discussion to be a breath of fresh air.
 Blockchain tech has certainly opened us up to creative new projects that are compelling us to reconsider how we view money.